AdobeDocs/experience-manager-learn.en/help/sites/page-authoring/expert-advice/site-hierarchy.md

 ---
 title: Site Hierarchy, Taxonomy, and Tagging Guide
-seo-title: AEM Sites Site Hierarchy, Taxonomy, and Tagging Guide
 description: A full overview of AEM Sites metadata, tagging, taxonomy, and hierarchy.
 Use this guide to ensure your content strategy is consistent and following best practices
-seo-description: A full overview of AEM Sites metadata, tagging, taxonomy, and hierarchy.
-Use this guide to ensure your content strategy is consistent and following best practices
-audience: author, marketer
 topic: Content Management
 feature: Learn From Your Peers
 role: Admin, User